Grace Wilson (soccer)

-Grace Wilson (born 4 March 2005) is an Australian footballer who plays as a goalkeeper for the Maine Black Bears.
+Grace Carty Wilson (born 4 March 2005) is an Australian footballer who plays as a goalkeeper for the Maine Black Bears.
 They were the first Australian professional soccer player to come out as non-binary.

 Early life and education

 Grace Wilson was born on 4 March 2005.

 Youth career

 At the age of 12, Wilson was selected by SAPSASA (South Australian Primary School Amateur Sports Association) to train in association football.

 They played in various girls' teams while in high school, as well as Football SA U15 Girls, and then played for Adelaide University SC.

 Club career

 In 2021, aged 16, Wilson played eight games with Football South Australia NTC.
 In December 2021, they signed by Adelaide United. for the 2021/2022 season.

 They represented FSA NTC as number one goalie in the WPNL (SA) after the end of the A-League season in March 2022, where they also had a leadership position.

 In September 2022, they rejoined Adelaide United on an amateur basis.

 In May 2024, Adelaide United announced Wilson's departure.

 In 2024, they joined the Maine Black Bears in American college soccer.